uscensusbureau/data-futures/_pages/home.md

 	  </h4>
 	  <div id="a3" class="usa-accordion__content usa-prose" hidden="">
 	  	<p class="left-border project-phase">
-				Phase Three focuses on building a prototype and working with partners to test the solution prior to pushing the prototype to production.
+				Phase 3 focuses on building a prototype and working with partners to test the solution prior to pushing the prototype to production.
 This phase requires a program area that will be responsible for the solution to partner with the project team prior to a Phase 3 award.
 This partnership ensures that the project team is developing a solution that meets the needs of programs and increases the likelihood of the solution entering production.
 		</p>
 	  </div>
 	</div>